*

 So, if one's goal is to maximize one's retirement savings, it may actually be beneficial to choose the Roth because it essentially forces you to pay all of the taxes up front.
 Then you'll never pay a dime in taxes on this money, regardless of how large it (hopefully) grows.
 On the other hand, if your goal is to lower your current tax bill in order to have more money in your paycheck to meet your current expenses, the traditional 403b or IRA could be the way to go.
 Or, if you think your tax rate will be lower in retirement and your goal is to maximize your retirement savings, then be sure to invest the tax break if you contribute to the traditional 403b/IRA.

 And like many things when it comes to investing, it might be a good idea to diversify.
 In other words, it might be beneficial to have some of your retirement funds in a traditional IRA/403b and some of your retirement funds in a Roth IRA/403b.
-If you're already contributing to a traditional IRA or 403b, when you increase your contributions, you may want to consider putting those additional contributions into a Roth IRA /403b (this is my plan).
+If you're already contributing to a traditional IRA or 403b, when you increase your contributions, you may want to consider putting those additional contributions into a Roth IRA /403b.
+Of course, before making any changes to your accounts, consult the appropriate financial and tax professionals for guidance.

 --------------------------